Last update February 26, 2026

 Whether you’re a new or a habitual Amazon seller, you’re probably wondering how to write a compelling product description that complies with all of Amazon’s guidelines.
 There are many advantages to doing so, but the main ones are:

-• Convince a larger group of customers to buy your items;
+- Convince a larger group of customers to buy your items;

-• Be rewarded by the algorithm and have your products placed at the top of the first results page.
+- Be rewarded by the algorithm and have your products placed at the top of the first results page.

 This guide will explain how to write detailed but concise descriptions for your listings by adding typography elements such as bullet points or exporting your multichannel HTML descriptions to be adapted for your Amazon listings.

-How to write good bullet points for Amazon
+How to write good Amazon product descriptions

 Why should you optimize descriptions and bullet points